epwr/advent-of-code/README.md

 Note: you need to create an account on Advent of Code to see the problems, so I tried to give a brief description of the problem in the code.

 ## Links

 You can find the Advent of Code problems at https://adventofcode.com/2020

+## Notes

+This project was developed using Clojure 1.10.1